 PWB-International

-We send a small group volunteers to work with our partner organisations (eg. schools, orphanages) in India, Nicaragua and Kenya, where they spend 3-4 weeks engaging with the children and developing their skills.
+We send a small group volunteers to work with our Partner Organisations (e.g. schools, orphanages, community groups) in the Philippines, India, Nicaragua, Kenya and various refugee camps, where they spend 1-5 months engaging with the children and developing their skills.
 The volunteers also undertake day trips and shorter projects with aligned organisations nearby.

 Find out more about our tours